ChrisGrattoni/partitionoptimizer/README.md

 If a school has a different set of requirements than a maximum of 9 students in A/B/C/D groups and 15 students in (A+B) and (C+D) groups, then the fitness function in SPOTS.py can easily be modified to accommodate this.

-A genetic algorithm is an optimization technique whose results improve with additional computation.
+**Important:** A genetic algorithm is an optimization technique whose results improve with additional computation.
 You may want to let this program work for 8 hours or more to obtain desirable results.

 ## Prerequisites